ealpha072/Student-Management-System/README.md

 You can clone the repository at https://github.com/ealpha072/student-management-system.git

 ## To do
-* Add a user section that can view enrolled courses
+* Add a user section that can view enrolled courses.
-* Implement site security to prevent SQL injections
+* Implement site security to prevent SQL injections.
-* Add more descriptions for files used
+* Add more descriptions for files used.
-* Sessioning to control page flows
+* Sessioning to control page flows.